Our Sustainability Story

 Sustainable Brand Partners

-Many of the brands Bedrooms & More partners with are forging the way towards a more sustainable future.
-We’re proud to spotlight a few of these brands and their admirable accreditations and certifications below.
+Many of the brands Bedrooms & More partners with are leading the way toward a more sustainable future.
+We’re proud to highlight a selection of these brands and the certifications and standards that reflect their commitment.

 • Sustainable Furnishing Council